 During 2002, the Revenue Fund leased a parcel of land to the Minnesota State University Moorhead Alumni Foundation to construct a student housing apartment building.
 The duration of the lease is for 30 years.
 In consideration of the lease agreement, the Foundation is to pay total lease payments of one dollar.
-The Revenue Fund has guaranteed the \$3,940,000 Clay County note payable amount issued to the Foundation.
+The Minnesota State Colleges and Universities Board of Trustees has guaranteed the \$3,940,000 Clay County note payable amount issued to the Foundation.
 See Note 6 for details.

-In 2002, the Revenue Fund entered into an agreement with the St. Cloud State University Foundation to guarantee the repayment of revenue bonds in the amount of \$4,796,524 issued to construct an addition to the Atwood Memorial Center, which would be maintained and operated by the University.
+In 2002, the Board of Trustees on behalf of the Revenue Fund entered into an agreement with the St. Cloud State University Foundation, Inc. to guarantee the repayment of revenue bonds in the amount of \$4,796,524 issued to construct an addition to the Atwood Memorial Center, which would be maintained and operated by the University.
 See Note 6 for details.